Topic List

 BIOS Identification

-TouchStone Software's BIOS Wizard tested a PC's BIOS to see if it needed to be updated.
+TouchStone Software's BIOS Wizard tested a PC's BIOS to see if it needed updating.
+This example dates back to the days of floppy disks.
 (Image courtesy of TouchStone Software Corporation.)